Ningde Fujian, China Travel Guide

 Self-catering or careful vegetarian choices might be needed.

-Eating gluten-free is very difficult; wheat is a staple, and soy sauce contains wheat.
+Eating gluten-free is very difficult; wheat is a main part, and soy sauce contains wheat.
 Cross-contamination is likely.
 Vigilance needed for other severe allergens.

 Translation cards are absolutely necessary.
 Plain rice and fresh fruits are safest for serious allergic reactions.